PerJNilsson/C---threads/report.md

 Which made the picture turn such that is looks like the ones on the course home page.

+We also changed from using fprintf to fwrite, which made the program considerably faster.
+The code was as much as two times faster for many of the parameter sets.
+The new benchmarks are given in the table below.

 ## Program layout